-- foreign source losses incurred in 2022-23 (but not CGT losses), and - deductible expenses to the extent to which they relate to foreign income.
+- foreign source losses incurred in 2023-24 (but not CGT losses), and - deductible expenses to the extent to which they relate to foreign income.

-If the total amount at label D is negative, print L in the Loss box to the right of the amount.
+If the total amount at label D is negative, print L in the Loss box.

 If you include an amount at label D that is exempt current pension income, include it also at item 11 - label Y Exempt current pension income.